openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 └── data/
 ```

-In case of output provided by Notebook please create folder ```local``` on the same level as readme file.
+In case of output provided by Notebook please create folder ```output``` on the same level as readme file.

 ## Validation